-As the national institute for data science and artificial intelligence, the Turing is a “one-stop-shop” for over 400 national and international experts focusing on how data and AI shape and impact our lives today.
+As the national institute for data science and artificial intelligence (AI), the Turing is a hub for over 400 national and international experts focusing on how data and AI shape and impact our lives today.

-We are a national hub that works in partnership with universities, industry and public and third sector organisations, gathering these insights and speaking with a unique and independent voice.
+We work in partnership with universities, industry, and public and third sector organisations, gathering insights and speaking with a unique and independent voice.
 We bring an interdisciplinary perspective to some of the most pressing challenges in science, society and the economy that require cross-boundary thinking.

 Commentary and research